 - Full-time MSc with Industrial Experience option available on our taught MSc programmes.
 You have the option to complete over two years, with a year of work experience in industry.

-- Industrial projects scheme - To support industrial experience development, you can to do your final project in collaboration with an industrial partner
+- Industrial projects scheme - To support industrial experience development, your final project can be carried out in collaboration with an industrial partner.

 Accredited by BCS, the Chartered Institute for IT for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.

 MSc Software Engineering is currently available for one year full-time study, two years part-time study.